NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 ### The Generations Dropup

 Click **Generations** to see all your cached runs.
-Each generation has:
 Also navigate them with up and down arrow keys.
-Then press END key to display it (same as clicking it, and above up arrow, close and easy for you).
+Then press END key to display the selected one, same as clicking it.
 - A timestamp (when it was created)
-- A prefix (`v_` for video, `i_` for images)
+- A prefix (`v_` for video, `i_` for images), what´s node input belongs to, images or video
 - A comparison button (small square on the right)

 **Loading a Generation:**
 Press Enter to deploy generations menu or click the Generations button in the main bar.
 Click any generation name to load it into the viewer.

 **Renaming:**
-While a generation is selected, press Enter to rename, then press Enter again to confirm.
+While a generation is selected, press Enter again to rename, then press Enter again to confirm.

 **Deleting:**
 Middle mouse wheel click over a generation, confirm.
 The generation is removed from disk.

+**At the moment of this release, the Generations dropup has a visible max of 10 gens.**
+**If more are created they will acttually "be there" but you have to move with the UP and DOWN arrows to "slide/move" the menu vertically and scrub them in.**
+**We will add the mouse wheel in the next version of PVM to make this more intuitive.**

 ---